yodobrin/feedback-ai-lens/README.md

 1. Place your customer feedback CSV file in the specified directory (`./sample-data/`).
 2. Open either of the notebooks:
    - Use `research.ipynb` for feedback processing and user story generation.
-   - Use `search.ipynb` to explore similar feedback using embeddings and cosine similarity.
+   - Use `summary.ipynb` & `clustering.ipynb` to understand how summary and clustering are calculated.
 3. Run the cells to process the feedback and generate insights.
 4. The output can be exported as a JSON file for further use.